I Teach Awakening

-Awakening is becoming aware of who you really are, by leting go of who you are not; it is about bringing to light, presence, joy, love, and creativity.
+Awakening is becoming aware of who you really are, by letting go of who you are not; it is about bringing to light, presence, joy, love, and creativity.
 All that is required is your openness.

-I do not diagnose you, prescribe medications, or commiserate with you endlessly about issues twice a week for twenty years.
+I am Arthur D. Saftlas, also known as Nirvan, a name given to me by Osho.
+I do not diagnose you or prescribe medications or commiserate with you endlessly about issues twice a week for twenty years.
 The people who come to me usually have been down that road.
-They are often desperate for change and are open to hear truths I share from an intuitive and insightful gift of communication.
+They are desperate for change and are open to hear methods to truth I share from an intuitive and insightful gift of communication.

 I work in person in the San Francisco Bay Area, and by email, Skype, and by phone.
 I am open to answering your questions, feel free to contact me.